 We are God’s chosen people, not individually selected, but as a whole.
 Just as the nation of Israel was at one time God’s chosen people (Deuteronomy 7:6), so likewise we are now such.
 1 Peter 1:1-2 talks about Christians being “elect according to the foreknowledge of God the Father.”
 But it is clear Peter is referring to the Christ’s assembly, not selected individuals, in 1 Peter 2:9, when he says, “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvelous light:”

-To accept this doctrine you have to completely ignore or twist the following Scripture: 1 Peter 1:2; 2 Thessalonians 2:13; Luke 7:50; Ephesians 2:8
+To accept Unconditional Election, you have to completely ignore or twist the following Scripture: 1 Peter 1:2; 2 Thessalonians 2:13; Luke 7:50; Ephesians 2:8

 - L = Limited Atonement – Calvinism teaches that Christ died only for the elect, but the Bible teaches that He died for all mankind.
 The reason not all are saved is because they failed to repent and receive the Saviour, not because He didn’t provide for their salvation.
 Look at: